Introducing Website Payments Pro

 Additional PayPal developer documentation is available on developer.paypal.com and includes the following:

-- For information about administrative tasks you can perform from your PayPal account such as adding users, setting up custom page styles, and managing multiple currency balances, see the Merchant Setup and Administration Guide.
+For information about administrative tasks you can perform from your PayPal account see adding users, setting up custom page styles, and managing multiple currency balances in the the Merchant setup and administration guide.